Anthony Talo

 Anthony Talo (born 8 January 1996) is an association football and futsal player from the Solomon Islands.
 He plays as a goalkeeper for Kossa in the Telekom S-League and the Solomon Islands national futsal team.

 Club career

 Talo came through the youth ranks of the Solomon Warriors and made his debut for the club in 2015.
 Since 2016, he has been a regular for the club.
 In 2017, he moved to Marist.

 International career

-Talo made his debut for the Solomon Islands national futsal team at the 2012 FIFA Futsal World Cup in an 11-3 loss against Colombia.
-At that same tournament, he scored a goal to mark the Kurukuru's historic 4-3 win against Guatemala.
+Talo made his debut for the Solomon Islands national futsal team at the 2012 FIFA Futsal World Cup in an 11-3 loss to Colombia.
+At that same tournament, he scored a goal to mark the Kurukuru's historic 4-3 win over Guatemala.
 He has also played at the 2016 and 2021 World Cups.